sametcaka/SU2_wiki_images/Optimal-Shape-Design-of-a-Transonic-Airfoil.md

 This example uses a 2D airfoil geometry (initially the NACA 0012) in transonic inviscid flow.
 See the [[Quick Start]] for more information on the baseline geometry.

 The general process for performing gradient-based shape optimization with SU2 is given in the flow chart at the top of the page.
 We start with a baseline geometry and grid as input to our design cycle, along with a chosen objective function (J) and set of design variables (x).
 For this tutorial, we will use the NACA 0012 and the unstructured mesh from the [[Quick Start]] as our inputs with drag as our chosen objective and a set of Hicks-Henne bump functions to parameterize the shape.

 From there, everything needed for automatic shape design is provided for you in the SU2 framework!
 By launching the shape_optimization.py script (described below), a gradient-based optimizer will orchestrate the design cycle consisting of the flow solver, adjoint solver, and geometry/mesh deformation tools available in SU2.
 This iterative design loop will proceed until a minimum is found or until reaching a maximum number of optimizer iterations.
 Many useful output files will be available to you at the conclusion.

 ### Problem Setup

 The flow conditions of this numerical experiment are such that transonic shocks appear on the upper and lower surfaces, which causes drag.
 The goal of the design process is to minimize the coefficient of drag (Cd) by changing the shape of the airfoil.
 In other words, we would like to eliminate the shocks along the airfoil surface.
 This problem will solve the Euler and adjoint Euler (drag objective) equations on the NACA0012 airfoil at an angle of attack of 1.25 degrees using air with the following freestream conditions:

-- Pressure = 101325 Nm-2
+- Pressure = 101325 Pa
 - Temperature = 273.15 K
 - Mach number = 0.8

-While more advanced design problems can be selected, such as those containing flow and/or geoemtric constraints, we will consider a simple unconstrained drag minimization problem here.
+While more advanced design problems can be selected, such as those containing flow and/or geoemtric constraints, we will consider a simple unconstrained drag minimization problem here to get started.

 ### Mesh Description

-The mesh from the Quick Start Tutorial is used again here.
-It consists of a far-field boundary and an Euler wall along the airfoil surface.
+The mesh consists of a far-field boundary and an Euler wall (flow tangency) along the airfoil surface.
 The mesh can be seen in Figure (2).

 ![NACA 0012 Mesh](http://su2.stanford.edu/github_wiki/rotating_mesh.png)
 Figure (2): Far-field and zoom view of the initial computational mesh.

 ### Configuration File Options

 Several of the key configuration file options for this simulation are highlighted here.
-SU2 features a number of ways to compute flows on dynamic grids, including moving wall boundary conditions, calculations in a rotating frame, or unsteady flows on dynamic meshes.
-Specifying a simulation in a rotating frame (non-inertial) can be accomplished with the following options:
+First, we note that we are choosing a drag objective with the first config option below.
+A number of objective functions are implemented in SU2, and we recommend that you check the config_template.cfg file in the root directory for a list of those that are available.

+Next, we will discuss the common parameters needed for running an adjoint simulation.
+The continuous adjoint implementation in SU2 enables one to leverage many of the numerical methods found in the flow solver (often called the 'primal' or 'direct' solution).
+The continuous adjoint PDE is solved on the same numerical grid with very similar time integration techniques (implicit integration here).
+This allows for a very efficient adjoint approach with minimal overhead in terms of memory and compute.

 ```
 % ---------------- ADJOINT-FLOW NUMERICAL METHOD DEFINITION -------------------%
 % Adjoint problem boundary condition (DRAG, LIFT, SIDEFORCE, MOMENT_X,